Isabelle (proof assistant): Features

 Isabelle is generic: it provides a meta-logic (a weak type theory), which is used to encode object logics like first-order logic (FOL), higher-order logic (HOL) or Zermelo–Fraenkel set theory (ZFC).
 The most widely used object logic is Isabelle/HOL, although significant set theory developments were completed in Isabelle/ZF.
 Isabelle's main proof method is a higher-order version of resolution, based on higher-order unification.

-Though interactive, Isabelle features efficient automatic reasoning tools, such as a term rewriting engine and a tableaux prover, various decision procedures, and, through the Sledgehammer proof-automation interface, external satisfiability modulo theories (SMT) solvers (including CVC4) and resolution-based automated theorem provers (ATPs), including E and SPASS (the Metis proof method reconstructs resolution proofs generated by these ATPs).
+Though interactive, Isabelle features efficient automatic reasoning tools, such as a term rewriting engine and a tableaux prover, various decision procedures, and, through the Sledgehammer proof-automation interface, external satisfiability modulo theories (SMT) solvers (including CVC4) and resolution-based automated theorem provers (ATPs), including E, SPASS, and Vampire (the Metis proof method reconstructs resolution proofs generated by these ATPs).
 It also features two model finders (counterexample generators): Nitpick and Nunchaku.

 Isabelle features locales which are modules that structure large proofs.
 A locale fixes types, constants, and assumptions within a specified scope so that they do not have to be repeated for every lemma.

 Isar ("intelligible semi-automated reasoning") is Isabelle's formal proof language.
 It is inspired by the Mizar system.

 Example proof

 Isabelle allows proofs to be written in two different styles, the procedural and the declarative.
-Procedural proofs specify a series of tactics (theorem proving functions/procedures) to apply; while reflecting the procedure that a human mathematician might apply to proving a result, they are typically hard to read as they do not describe the outcome of these steps.
-Declarative proofs (supported by Isabelle's proof language, Isar), on the other hand, specify the actual mathematical operations to be performed, and are therefore more easily read and checked by humans.
+Procedural proofs specify a series of tactics (theorem proving functions/procedures) to apply.
+While reflecting the procedure that a human mathematician might apply to proving a result, they are typically hard to read as they do not describe the outcome of these steps.
+This style is "considered harmful" in the Isabelle documentation.

-The procedural style has been deprecated in recent versions of Isabelle.
+On the other hand, declarative proofs (supported by Isabelle's proof language, Isar) specify the actual mathematical operations to be performed, and are therefore more easily read and checked by humans.

 For example, a declarative proof by contradiction in Isar that the square root of two is not rational can be written as follows.